EternalllZM/rtd-codz/docs/source/server_history.rst

 03/06/18 - Helper and Chat Mod system are established.
 Now known as Trial Mod and Moderator.

+03/09/18 - Black Ops 4 channel added to discuss the game before release.

 03/09/18 - Midori becomes main welcoming bot.